bacontime/blog-mirror/nature/astrosymbols.md

 ## Links:
 - [List of names of astrobodies, and their associations from the USGS.](https://planetarynames.wr.usgs.gov/Page/Planets)
 - [New astro symbols, by Denis Moskowitz.](https://suberic.net/~dmm/astro/index.html) A couple have actually made it into the unicode standard.
+- Catrinity.
+- the wiki page used for sizes
+- that asteroid lookup page